EPCCed/archer2-cpp/lectures/cpp-intro/README.md

 ```
 ???

-You declare function by first giving the return type (`void`)
+You declare function by first giving the return type (`void`).
+This marks that
+the function doesn't return a value.

 Then the name (`say_hello`)

 Then the list of zero or more parameters.
 If the parameter list is zero,
-then you can use empty brackets but just as we would use 'void' to mark that
+then you can use empty brackets.
+We can use 'void' within the brackets to
-a function doesn't return a value, we can use 'void' within the brackets to
-indicate that the function doesn't take parameters.
+indicate that the function doesn't take parameters, however this is depricated
+(but will compile for backwards compatability).

 ---
 # Functions